KrishVT/MSO201/Assignment_2_Solutions.md

 P(M ∪ A(n+1)) = P(A(n+1))
 Hence Proved !!
 # Q5
-We can solve this using induction it is very similar to Q4
+We can solve this using induction and it is very similar to Q4